-In the 20 acre walk-through area, the animals are more confined here, but although they call this their more “zoo” type setting, I still found it more visibly pleasing with more natural elements and less of a concrete jungle feeling.
+In the 20 acre walk-through area at Bearizona, the animals are more confined than in the Drive-Through Area.
+Although they call this their more “zoo” type setting, I still found it more visibly pleasing with more natural elements and less of a concrete jungle feeling.
 There are some enclosed “tunnels” where you can view animals that prefer a more darkened environment, including napping bears sometimes.

 This glorious hawk flew over our heads several times to different perches.